Characters of the Marvel Cinematic Universe: M–Z: Karli Morgenthau

 Karli Morgenthau (portrayed by Erin Kellyman) is the teenage leader of the anti-nationalist terrorist group the Flag Smashers, who were made Super Soldiers with the help of the Power Broker (Sharon Carter) and use violent tactics such as bombings to achieve open borders for refugees in the Baltic states.
 She is killed by Carter (to hide Carter's identity as the Power Broker) after she attempts to kill Carter and an oblivious Sam Wilson.

-As of 2025, the character has appeared in one project: the Disney+ series The Falcon and the Winter Soldier (2021).
+As of 2026, the character has appeared in one project: the Disney+ series The Falcon and the Winter Soldier (2021).

 Jim Morita

 James "Jim" Morita (portrayed by Kenneth Choi) is a Japanese American member of the Howling Commandos who fought in World War II.

-As of 2025, the character has appeared in two projects: the film Captain America: The First Avenger (2011); and the Marvel Television series Agents of S.H.I.E.L.D.
+As of 2026, the character has appeared in two projects: the film Captain America: The First Avenger (2011); and the Marvel Television series Agents of S.H.I.E.L.D.
 (2013–2020).
 An alternate universe variant of Morita appeared in one project: the Disney+ animated series What If...?.

 Ororo Munroe / Storm

+Ororo Munroe (portrayed by Maya Boyd), also known as Storm, is a mutant who has the ability to manipulate the weather and atmosphere.

-As of 2025, alternate universe variants of Ororo Munroe (voiced by Alison Sealy-Smith), a mutant known as Storm who has the ability to manipulate the weather, have appeared in one project: the Disney+ animated series What If...?.
+The character will be introduced in the untitled X-Men film, and is expected to appear in Black Panther III (both 2028).
+Alternate universe variants of Munroe (voiced by Alison Sealy-Smith), have appeared in the Disney+ animated series What If...?.
 Sealy-Smith previously voiced a different version of Storm in the animated series X-Men: The Animated Series (1992–1997) and X-Men '97 (2024–present).

 N

 Najma

 Najma (portrayed by Nimra Bucha) is Kamran's mother, and the leader of the Clandestines, who want to return to their home dimension at any cost necessary.
 In 1942, Najma discovered one of the bangles at a Ten Rings temple in India, and gave it to Aisha for safekeeping when was then attacked by the British Armed Forces.
 She found Aisha in an Indian village five years later, during the Partition of India, and asked Aisha to return the bangle and come with her so they could return home.
 When she realized Aisha had no intention of relinquishing the bangle or going back home with them, Najma stabbed Aisha and left her to die.
 In 2025, Najma sensed that Kamala Khan had Aisha's bangle and realized Aisha had started a family.
 In a fight with Khan, she ended up hitting the bangle and unintentionally opened a rift to the Noor Dimension.
 Najma was convinced by Khan not to abandon Kamran, and Najma chose to sacrifice herself to close the rift, although not before passing on some of the Noor from the rift on to her son.

-As of 2025, the character has appeared in one project: the Disney+ series Ms. Marvel (2022).
+As of 2026, the character has appeared in one project: the Disney+ series Ms. Marvel (2022).